NSAWTraining/GithubProjectManagement/README.md

  - Move all tasks on the project board to done.
  - Work on your tasks in your branch.
 Move all tasks on the project board to from idea, ready, in progress, and done!

-### *4:30-4:45* Pull requests slides and demo
+### *4:30-4:45* Demo and Lecture: Pull requests and merge conflicts

+ - How to open a pull request
+ - How to merge a pull request
- - How to resolve pull requests and merge conflicts
+ - How to resolve merge conflicts

 ### *4:45-5:15* Learning in practice: resolving pull requests and merge conflicts

 ### *5:15-5:30* Discussion
+ - How to convert project tasks to issues

 ### Materials for future learning